7 years at Studio Rodrigo

 We wanted to help the team design and launch a new website that would be helpful to all of its users: the worldwide audience, donors, grant seekers, and internal Global Fund for Women team.

 I led the UX research, strategy, and wireframing work.
-Our team included a senior visual designer: Ashley Newcomer, a junior product designer: Hee Je Wi, and a project manager and content writer: V Pan.
+Our team included a senior visual designer: Ashley Newcomer, a product designer: Hee Je Wi, and a project manager and content writer: V Pan.
 We were later joined by a wonderful product design intern: Dariel Davis.
 Ritik oversaw the overall strategy and project.

 We worked closely with the internal departments of Global Fund for Women to understand their different needs and requirements.
 We wanted all teams to be heard and have the website serve each well.